Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

 \textbf{Behavior Metrics}

-We used three different behavior metrics $B$ in this experiment.
-For all metrics, we consider a set of $10$ policies, which are chosen from a totally ordered list of opponents selected from the initial program pool.
-We ensure this set does not exhibit consistent behavior across all the $\pi$ and $\pi'$, preventing our results from being skewed due to overly weak or strong opponents.
-We refer to these policies as the set of opponents $\mathcal{O}$.
-Let $S_{\pi, o}$ be the set of states in which the policy $\pi$ is to act in a match played with opponent $o$ in $\mathcal{O}$.
+We used three behavior metrics $B$ for programmatic policies.
+For all metrics, we consider a set of $10$ policies, which are chosen from a totally ordered set of programmatic policies 2L synthesized; we refer to this set as the set of opponents $\mathcal{O}$.
+Although the policies evaluated and the set of opponents are selected from the same pool of programs, there is no overlap between the two sets.
+We ensure that our metric results are not skewed by having overly weak or overly strong opponents.
+This is achieved by, while sampling policies for $\mathcal{O}$, rejecting those that win or lose all matches against the set of 20 policies we evaluate in our experiment.
+Let $S_{\pi, o}$ be the set of states in which the policy $\pi$ is to act in a match played with the opponent $o$ in $\mathcal{O}$.
 Also, let $S_{\pi} = \bigcup_{o \in \mathcal{O}} S_{\pi, o}$ be the union of the states of all matches played with the opponents.

 The first metric, which can be applied to any sequential decision-making problem with discrete action spaces, is the fraction in which the actions chosen by the reconstructed program $\pi'$ match the actions chosen by the original program $\pi$ for states in the set $S_{\pi}$: $|S_{\pi}|^{-1} \times \sum_{s \in S_{\pi}} \mathbf{1}[\pi(s) = \pi'(s)]$, where $\mathbf{1}[\cdot]$ is the indicator function.
 We refer to this metric as the \textbf{action metric}.
 If the reconstructed program is equivalent to the original, then the action metric is $1.0$.